 South Beach Diet Review

-The South Beach Diet plan is a weight loss diet that begins with fast weight loss and ends with the “everything in moderation” mindset of healthy eating.
-On the diet, you go through three separate phases: one designed to help you burn fat and lose weight quickly, the next to help you continue to lose weight while introducing a variety of foods into your meals and snacks, and the last to empower you to continue to make healthy eating choices on your own for the benefit of your life long health.
+The South Beach Diet meal plan is a weight loss diet that begins with fast weight loss and ends with the “everything in moderation” mindset of healthy eating.
+On the diet, you go through three separate phases: South Beach Diet Phase 1 designed to help you burn fat and lose weight quickly, the next to help you continue to lose weight while introducing a variety of foods into your meals and snacks, and the last to empower you to continue to make healthy eating choices on your own for the benefit of your life long health.

 The diet, developed by Dr. Arthur Agatson, was developed as an alternative to every fad diet that encouraged quick weight loss but left people feeling hungry and lethargic.
 Eating less, or less often, is not always the answer.
 Instead, the diet promotes the consumption of “good” carbohydrates, healthy fats, and lean protein as a means of obtaining macronutrient balance while helping you kick your junk food cravings and learn to “crave” better food.